haade-administrator/haade.fr/_posts/en/2020-02-11-connected-protocol-home-over-ip-matter.md

 ## How will it work?

-Amazon, Apple, Google and the [Zigbee Alliance](https://www.haade.fr/blog/tutoriel-domotique-electronique/domotique-smarthome-jeedom-homeassistant/protocole/zigbee-comprendre-le-protocole-et- le-maillage/){:target="_blank"} have partnered to promote the formation of the working group.
+Amazon, Apple, Google and the [Zigbee Alliance](https://www.haade.fr/blog/tutoriel-domotique-electronique/domotique-smarthome-jeedom-homeassistant/protocole/zigbee-comprendre-le-protocole-et- le-maillage/){: target="_blank"} have partnered to promote the formation of the working group.
 As well as Zigbee Alliance board member companies, IKEA, Legrand, NXP Semiconductors, Resideo, Samsung SmartThings, Schneider Electric, Signify (formerly Philips Lighting), Silicon Labs, Somfy and Wulian are also on board to join the working group and contribute to the project.

 The goal of the Home over ip protocol is to simplify development for manufacturers.
 And increase compatibility for consumers.
 The project is built around a shared belief that smart home devices should be safe, reliable and seamless to use.
 Leveraging Internet Protocol (IP), the project aims to enable communication between smart home devices, mobile apps and cloud services.
 And thus define a specific set of IP networking technologies for device certification.